Revisiting Cellular Throughput Prediction over the Edge: Collaborative Multi-device, Multi-network in-situ Learning: Brief Overview of the Proposed Solution

+Say a mobile device $\mathcal{M}$ from a geographical area $\mathcal{G}$ is connected to an available operator $\mathcal{X}$ running an application $\mathcal{A}$.
+The primary objective of this paper is to develop a \textbf{robust} \textit{in-situ} model that can seamlessly predict the 5G cellular network throughput $Y_t = f(S_t)$ at any time instance $t$ from a set of network characteristics $S_t$ sensed by the end-device.
+Additionally, in this context, the term robustness means that the framework should be resilient to the fluctuations caused by the hardware components of $\mathcal{M}$, the area-specific characteristics like population density, and variances in network characteristics introduced by different operators.

-Understanding the challenges and opportunities from the pilot experiments, we develop a CTFL based setup as shown in Fig.~\ref{fig:FLMTL}.
-It consists of two main components, (i) A central server, and (ii) 5G end-devices.
-The central server hosts a recurrent neural network based global model.
+Given the heterogeneity of 5G deployments in terms of the service providers or underlying communication hardware of the \ac{UE}s, a central learning model for throughput prediction cannot capture device-specific and network-specific parameters.
+A possible solution can be personalized \textbf{in-situ learning}, which demands an extensive training dataset that is difficult to obtain due to the nascent deployment of 5G primarily in the middle and low-economy countries.
+We find \ac{FL} based approach can mitigate this problem of a dearth of the training datasets and still train a robust model in a heterogeneous setup via extracting knowledge collaboratively across different devices~\cite{Konecny2016, konevcny2015federated, Jakub2016}.
+Understanding the challenges and opportunities from the pilot experiments, we develop \ourmethod{} as shown in \figurename~\ref{fig:Model_plot}.
+It consists of two main components, (i) A central server, and (ii) various 5G end-devices working in a federated setup.
+The central server hosts a recurrent neural network-based global model.
 The model consists of two layers of LSTM cells (128 units each) followed by a fully connected layer.
-After every LSTM layer a dropout of 0.2 is added as a form of regularization.
+After every LSTM layer, a dropout of 0.2 is added as a form of regularization.
 The global model is summarized in Table~\ref{tab:model_summary}.
-The two layers correspond to the two parts of the model - the first \ac{LSTM} layer is the global part $M_G$, whose weights can be updated globally for all users, and the second \ac{LSTM} layer $M_L$ is specific to individual users as shown in Fig. \ref{fig:model_architecture}.
-The central server trains this global model with the preprocessed 4G dataset.
-It then shares this global model, initialized with the 4G trained data, to all the 5G end-devices.
-Each end-device then fine-tune the local model with its locally collected preprocessed dataset.
-The description for each of the components of the setup is explained as follows.
+The two layers correspond to the two parts of the model - the first \ac{LSTM} layer is the global part $M_G$, whose weights can be updated globally for all users, and the second \ac{LSTM} layer $M_L$ is specific to individual users.
+The central server trains this global model with the preprocessed 4G dataset, due to its superior performance in predicting network throughput with 5G test datasets (summarized in Table~\ref{tab:thptPredAcrossData3}).
+It then shares this global model, initialized with the 4G data, with all the 5G end-devices.
+Each end-device then fine-tunes the local model with its locally collected preprocessed dataset.